jajanusz/sof-goodies/wsl_32bit_support/README.md

 ## Fix stat in 32bit binaries

 Many of 32bit apps cannot handle 64bit inodes of WSL filesystems.
-We can replace stat() with function that will partially support 64bit inodes by at least giving file properties (it will still return EOVERFLOW for files with inode >= 2^32, but at least struct with properties will have some info).
+We can replace stat() with function that will partially support 64bit inodes by at least giving file properties (for example it will return EOVERFLOW for file size >= 2^32, but at least struct with properties will have some info).

 Clone this repo and go to **wsl_32bit_support** folder.
 First you need to build shared libs with changed stat that we will use for preload: